What Are Cannabinoids? A Beginner's Guide to CBD, THC & Beyond (2026)

 Cannabinoids, Explained

-Cannabinoids are naturally-occurring compounds found in cannabis plants.
+Cannabinoids are naturally occurring compounds found in the cannabis plant, including well-known examples like THC and CBD.
 There are over 140 known cannabinoids, each with its own distinct properties and potential effects.
-Each variety of cannabis has a unique cannabinoid profile.
+Different varieties of cannabis contain unique cannabinoid profiles.

 What is THC?